julianghionoiu/s3-sync-stream/README.md

 ### Add as Maven dependency

 Add a dependency to `tdl:s3-sync-stream` in `compile` scope.
-See top of README for latest release.
+See `bintray` shield for latest release number.
 ```xml
 <dependency>
   <groupId>ro.ghionoiu</groupId>